Background and objectives

 The process of a phase-oriented software development project is outlined schematically below:

-The above-mentioned phase model of software development is embedded into the project management.
-Depending on the scope, structure and process model in the project, the individual phases are passed through repeatedly.
+Depending on the scope, structure and implementation approach, the individual phases are passed through repeatedly.

 Test and acceptance of the system

-A comprehensive test environment is usually provided for the final acceptance test including all associated systems (interfaces) which largely corresponds both functionally and with regard to its hardware outfitting to the future production environment.
+A comprehensive test environment is usually provided for the final acceptance test.
+This environment includes all associated systems which will compromise the future production environment.